Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Question 1 CBSE 2024

 A furniture manufacturer makes two products: chairs and tables.
-Processing of these products is done on two machines A and B. A chair requires 2 hours on machine A and 6 hours on machine B. A table requires 5 hours on machine A and no time on machine B. There are 16 hours per day available on machine A and 30 hours on machine B. Profit gained by the manufacturer from a chair and a table is ₹2 and ₹10, respectively.
-Formulate this problem as a linear programming problem to maximize the total profit of the manufacturer.
+A chair requires 2 hours on machine A and 6 hours on machine B. A table requires 5 hours on machine A and no time on machine B. There are 16 hours per day available on machine A and 30 hours on machine B. Profit from a chair is ₹2 and from a table is ₹10.
+Formulate this as an LPP to maximize total profit.

 Complete Solution: